RFLiu2021/AIC_proj/README.md

 --------------------------------------
 ### Preprocessed data and meta data

-Due to their large size, all processed data files have been deposited at **ZENODO** and are organized in the same hierarchical folder structure as presented here (Github).
+Because of the large file sizes, some processed data files are not included directly in this repository.
+However, all processed data files have been deposited at **ZENODO** and are organized in the same hierarchical folder structure as presented here (Github).
 They are available for download from https://doi.org/10.5281/zenodo.17799560.
+The processed data (h5ad format) from the AIC scRNA-seq and Patch-seq experiments, along with the corresponding raw data (FASTQ format), have also been deposited in the NCBI GEO database (see following).

 ------------------------------------------------
 ### Reproduce the analysis figures